 P3 Explain the relationship between different organizational functions and how they link to organizational objectives and structure

-Every organization has a hierarchy of people that need a planned structure to fit in the size and organizational operations.
+Every organization like digital marketing companies has a hierarchy of people that need a planned structure to fit in the size and organizational operations.
 Organization structure defines the character of that organization; it can be of three types- classical, functional and divisional.
 The classical structure of an organization is very centralized and related to small businesses.
 The functional structure of an organization divides its employees on the basis of their job functions.
 It is related to the larger companies.
 In the divisional structure, it takes a functional unit and divides them into divisions.
 An organizational structure defines people in the organization are grouped and they report to whom.
 The traditional way and common way to organize people is by functions.
 Marketing, sales, production, accounting, and production are some common functions of any organization.(Thompson, 2017).
 The establishment of organisation structure evolves to identification of work to be performed and then breakdown this work into tasks through product planning.
 These tasks are evaluated from their type, complexity and require a schedule of completion of this task.

 The organizational structure of JCB, UK